 The American Egg Board States: There have been warnings against consuming raw or lightly cooked eggs on the grounds that the egg may be contaminated with Salmonella, a bacteria responsible for a type of foodborne illness.

-This artilce was posted on Wednesday, March 2nd, 2011 at 8:49 pm and is filed under Carnival, Chocolate Brandy Truffles, Countries & Cultures, Desserts, Holidays Around the World, Italy, Recipes of the World.
+This article was posted on Wednesday, March 2nd, 2011 at 8:49 pm and is filed under Carnival, Chocolate Brandy Truffles, Countries & Cultures, Desserts, Holidays Around the World, Italy, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.